revng/revng/docs/BuildSystem.rst

           -DC_COMPILER_x86_64="/home/me/my-x86_64-compiler" \
           ../

-The `revamb` build system also provides an option to specify additional flags to employ when using the above mentioned commpilers for compilation and linking of test binaries.
+The `revng` build system also provides an option to specify additional flags to employ when using the above mentioned commpilers for compilation and linking of test binaries.
 This can be done using the variables ``TEST_CFLAGS_$ARCH`` (for compile-time flags) and ``TEST_LINK_LIBRARIES_$ARCH`` (for linking).